 Another last-ditch option here.
-You can have personal items valued by a pawn broker, of which they will use as security in order to back the loan.
-Unable to repay the loan?
-Your item will be listed for sale.
+You can have personal items valued by a pawnbroker, of which they will use as security in order to back the loan.
+And if you find yourself unable to repay the loan, your pawned item will be listed for sale.

 Emergency business loans may come at a higher cost for borrowers with no proof of income and a poor credit rating.
 When this happens, it is advisable to search for other options.
 Here are two alternatives which could help you establish or maintain your business especially when there is an urgent need for funds: